 - Be kind to yourself: Take breaks to minimize hearing loss exhaustion.
 Head to the restroom, or find a quiet spot in another room or outside.
 Breaks give your ears and brain a rest and build your energy for more socializing.

 - Don’t fake it: It can be tempting to nod along and pretend you hear what others are saying or laugh just because others are laughing.
 But it can be dangerous, particularly if someone is asking you a question.
 Be brave and be honest with others if you are having trouble hearing.
 It will make your interactions more memorable for everyone.

 - Use visual clues to indicate if you are having trouble hearing: Cupping your ear with your hand to indicate to the speaker to speak louder works well and does not interrupt the flow of the conversation for others.

 - Laugh at the mishearings: It is inevitable that you will hear something incorrectly or reply to a question you thought you heard rather than the actual question.
 Bring your sense of humor and others will too.
 Sometimes these misfires can be hilarious.

-- Enjoy the moment: It can be hard to keep it all in perspective during the holidays if you feel like you are missing out on the fun.
+And most importantly, enjoy the moment!
+It can be hard to keep it all in perspective during the holidays if you feel like you are missing out on the fun.
 Try to be grateful for the wonderful friends and family around you.
 You may not hear every word they say, but you can partake in all of the good feelings around the table.
+Happy Thanksgiving!